weaviate/weaviate-io/developers/weaviate/configuration/tenant-offloading.md

 <OffloadingLimitation/>

-To configure tenant offloading in Weaviate, you need to add an offloading module.
+To configure tenant offloading in Weaviate, you need to add an offloading module to the list of [enabled modules](./modules.md).

-### `offload-s3` module
+## `offload-s3` module

 The `offload-s3` module enables you to [offload or onload tenants](../manage-data/tenant-states.mdx#offload-tenant) to/from an S3 bucket.